 The second authority must contact the adult and the carer to carry out an assessment and to discuss how arrangements might be made.
 The second authority should also consider whether the person might be moving to be closer to a new carer and whether that new carer would benefit from an assessment.

 Throughout the assessment process, the first authority must keep in contact with the second authority about progress being made towards arranging necessary care and support for the day of the move.
 The first authority must also keep the adult and the carer informed and involved of progress so that they have confidence in the process.
 This should include involving them in any relevant meetings about the move.
-Meetings may not always be face to face where there are long distances between the local authorities involved.
+Meetings may my be held online / via video call where there are long distances between the local authorities involved.
 Having this three way contact will keep the individuals at the centre of the process, and help ensure that arrangements are in place on the day of the move.

 All assessments, for adults with care and support needs and carers, must be carried out in line with the processes described in the Assessments chapter.
 The adult and the carer, and anyone else requested, must be involved in the respective assessments.
 The assessments must identify the person’s needs and the outcomes they want to achieve.
 These could be the same as the outcomes the first authority was meeting or they could have changed with the person’s circumstances.

 The assessment must consider whether any preventative services or advice and information would help either person meet those outcomes.
 The assessments should also consider the individuals’ own strengths and capabilities and whether support might be available from family, friends or within the new community to achieve their outcomes.
 In carrying out the assessments, the second authority must take into account the previous care and support plan (or support plan) which has been provided by the first authority.